 In the uninstall programs window, look for "Registry Scanner" and other suspicious/recently-installed applications, select these entries and click "Uninstall" or "Remove".

 After uninstalling the potentially unwanted application, scan your computer for any remaining unwanted components or possible malware infections.
 To scan your computer, use recommended malware removal software.

 Remove rogue extensions from Internet browsers:

-At the time of research Registry Scanner did not install any unwanted browser extensions.
-However note that some unwanted applications can be installed together with adware and browser hijackers.
-If you see unwanted ads or get unwanted redirects when browsing the Internet continue with the removal guide below.
+At time of research, Registry Scanner did not install any unwanted browser extensions, however, some unwanted applications are installed together with adware and browser hijackers.
+If you experience unwanted ads or receive unwanted redirects when browsing the internet, continue with the removal guide below.

 Video showing how to remove potentially unwanted browser add-ons:

 Click the "gear" icon (at the top right corner of Internet Explorer), select "Manage Add-ons".
 Look for any recently-installed suspicious browser extensions, select these entries and click "Remove".

 If you continue to have problems with removal of the registry scanner potentially unwanted application, reset your Internet Explorer settings to default.

 Windows XP users: Click Start, click Run, in the opened window type inetcpl.cpl In the opened window click the Advanced tab, then click Reset.